 This document contains information concerning animal use in human clinical facilities (e.g., MRI or PET Clinics).
-The use of animals in facilities also used by human patients carries special risks relating to exposure of patients to animal allergens or pathogens, as well as the increased potential for visibility of the animal procedures to members of the general public.
+The use of animals in facilities also used by human patients carries special risks relating to exposure of patients to animal allergens or pathogens.

-The following guidelines are intended as a general framework for individual clinical facilities to develop and implement their own Standard Operating Procedures (SOPs) for the use of animals.
+This policy is intended as a general framework to guide individual clinical facilities in the development and implementation of their own Standard Operating Procedures (SOPs) for the use of animals.
 Additional requirements or limitations may be placed on the clinical facility by the Hospital Director or other regulatory or accrediting bodies such as the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) or the Centers for Disease Control and Prevention (CDC).

 Although the Principal Investigator is ultimately responsible for the proper conduct of all procedures involving animals, close collaboration with the clinical facility manager is essential to ensure adherence to the SOPs established for each facility.
 The Principal Investigator is responsible for ensuring that the human clinical facility has received approval for the proposed procedures by the Institutional Biosafety Committee and Radiation Safety Officer, as applicable.

 In accord with PHS Policy IV.B.2, USDA Animal Welfare Act Regulations (AWARs) §2.31(c)(2), and the Guide for the Care and Use of Laboratory Animals (the Guide, p.
 25), all human clinical areas used for animal procedures shall be subject to semiannual inspection by the ARC.